erosfrancesco/RaspberryWS/README.md

 A module for GPIO connectivity.
 Under the hood it uses [pigpio](https://nodejs.org/api/child_process.html](https://www.npmjs.com/package/pigpio)

 > [!CAUTION]
-> Before app installation, check the setup of pigpio module.
+> Before app installation, check the setup of pigpio on your board.

   - OPEN